Our rating(4.2/5)

 In either case, you have access to many add-on features including:

-• Square Invoices (useful for catering jobs, no monthly fees);
+• Square Invoices (useful for catering jobs)

-• Virtual Terminal (for remote payments, no monthly fees);
+• Virtual Terminal (for taking over-the-phone deposits)

-• Square Online with online ordering (choice of subscriptions);
+• Square Online with online ordering

-• Gift cards; and
+• Gift cards

-• Timesheets.
+• Timesheets

 Features not included in the restaurant POS may be added through integrations with external apps compatible with Square.
 These apps cover functions like accounting, ecommerce, customer loyalty, inventory management and marketing.